microsoft/vscode-jscs/jscs/README.md

 select `Extensions: Install Extensions` and then search for and select `JSCS Linting`.

-Once install, the JSCS Linter will automatically analyze your JavaScript files and return style warnings based on the rules you define in a `.jscsrc` file or in the Workspace Settings.
+Once install, the JSCS Linter will automatically analyze your JavaScript files and return style warnings based on the rules you define in a `.jscsrc` file or in your settings.

-## Settings
-You can configure how the JSCS Linter works through your custom [Settings](https://code.visualstudio.com/docs/customization/userandworkspace).
-The available options:
+## Configuring the JSCS Linter

+The best way to configure how the linter flags issues in your code is to create a `.jscsrc` file in the root of your workspace.
+The VS Code JSCS Linter will look for this file first and if no `.jscsrc` file is found it will look into your custom [Settings](https://code.visualstudio.com/docs/customization/userandworkspace).

+Here are the available settings options:

 Enable or disable the JSCS Linter for JavaScript files in this workspace.
 ``` json